firedrakeproject/firedrake/doc/sphinx/source/ir.rst

 ``UAJ`` in ``V_OP_UAJ`` stands for ``Unroll-and-Jam``.
-It has been proved that OP shows a much better performance when used in combination with unrolling the outer assembly loop and incorporating (''jamming'') the unrolled iterations within the inner loop.
+It has been proved that OP shows a much better performance when used in combination with unrolling the outer assembly loop and incorporating (*jamming*) the unrolled iterations within the inner loop.
 The second parameter, therefore, specifies the unroll- and-jam factor: the higher it is, the larger is the number of iterations unrolled.
 A factor 1 means that no unroll-and-jam is performed.
 The optimal